vwxyzjn/cleanba/README.md

-# Cleanba: A Reproducible, Efficient, Scalable, Distributed Deep Reinforcement Learning Framework
+# Cleanba: A Reproducible and Efficient Distributed Reinforcement Learning Platform

 Cleanba is CleanRL's implementation of DeepMind's Sebulba distributed training framework, but with a few different design choices to make distributed RL more reproducible and transparent to use.